-Dayla Rabe holds the position of Controller and Director of Administrative Services, Principal.
-She is located at our Corporate Headquarters in Albany, Oregon.
-Ms. Rabe has a Bachelors Degree in Housing Design and a Post Baccalaureate in Accounting.
-She has been with CES since 1992 and has held a variety of positions including Drafting Coordinator, Administrative Coordinator, Executive Administrator, and Accounting Manager.
-Ms. Rabe currently supervises the Accounting Department, Marketing Staff, and Administrative Staff throughout the company and serves as the Contract Administrator, providing financial accounting guidance for large projects.
+Dayla Rabe serves Cascade Earth Sciences as General Manager from the Corporate Headquarters in Albany, Oregon.
+Ms. Rabe has a Bachelor’s Degree in Housing Design and a Post-Baccalaureate in Accounting.
+She has been with CES since 1992 and has held a variety of positions including Drafting Coordinator, Administrative Coordinator, Executive Administrator, Accounting Manager, and Controller/Director of Administrative Services.

 Daniel J. Burgard, CPSS